Jacksonalcazar/Thiophene-Reactivity-toward-Singlet-Oxygen/README.md

 # Thiophene Reactivity toward Singlet Oxygen
 GitHub repository guide for predicting thiophene reactivity with singlet oxygen, covering solvent-free and methanol environments.
 Instructions include file preparation, ORCA installation, structure optimization, and running the script for results.

+NOTE: This script is supported in the following article https://doi.org/10.3390/ijms25052528.
+If this tool is used, please cite article.

 # Introduction